FederatedAI/FATE/federatedml/feature/README.md

 Note: iv_value_thres and iv_percentile should not exist at the same times

 More feature selection methods will be provided.
 Please make a discussion in issues if you have any needs.

+# Feature scale
+Feature scale is a process that scale each feature along column.
+Now it supports min-max scale and standard scale.
+1. min-max scale: this estimator scales and translates each feature individually such that it is in the given range on the training set, e.g. between min and max value of each feature.
+2. standard scale: standardize features by removing the mean and scaling to unit variance